Pima County, TMC offer Pfizer vaccine for those 12 and older starting today

 TMC plans to offer Pfizer for the foreseeable future and has about 1,500 doses, with more expected early next week, said Vice President of Community Benefit Julia Strange.

-The county has 400 doses of Pfizer allotted for the CDO event Thursday.

-The CDO High School mobile clinic is available for walk-ups only, offering both Moderna and Pfizer.
-It will be open from 4:30 to 7:30 p.m.
+The county is also offering the Pfizer vaccine at the Foothills Mall, 7401 N. La Cholla Blvd., in the former Old Navy store.
+The site is open daily from noon to 8 p.m.

-The county plans to offer Pfizer and Johnson & Johnson at Richey Resource Center, 2209 N. 15th Ave., on Tuesday, May 18, and Thursday, May 20.
+The county plans to offer Pfizer and Johnson & Johnson at Richey Resource Center, 2209 N. 15th Ave., on Thursday, May 20.

 Pfizer is also available at the UA POD and selected pharmacies, including Walgreens and CVS, which are currently offering the vaccine for those 12 and older.